matteopilz/OpenMS-website/content/en/applications/nuxl.md

 You can monitor the progress of your analysis by opening `Administration` -> `Show Job Queue`.

 1. **Viewing Results:**
    - Result files are not exported automatically.
-You can view your results in Proteome Discoverer, by double-clicking on a successfully finished `Consensus` type result row.
+All results are listed under the Analysis Results tab.
+You can view your results in Proteome Discoverer by double-clicking the result file.

+   <center>{{< figure src="/images/content_images/applications/NuXL_result_file.png" >}}</center>

    - Results are displayed in several tabs.
-You can choose to view: `Proteins`, `PSMs and NuXL`, `MS/MS Spectrum Info`, `Input Files`, `Specialized Traces`, and `Study Information`.
+You can view: `Proteins`, `PSMs and NuXL`, `MS/MS Spectrum Info`, `Input Files`, `Specialized Traces`, and `Study Information`.
 Depending on your consensus workflow, you might see additional tabs.
-   - In the `PSMs and NuXL` table, information about all peptide and crosslink spectrum matches (PSMs and NuXLs, respectively) is displayed.
+   - The `PSMs and NuXL` table provides information about all peptide and crosslink spectrum matches (PSMs and NuXLs, respectively).
 Key columns include `Annotated Sequence`, `Modifications`, `Protein Accessions`, `q-value` (CSM-level q-value).
 We recommend to filter your results for 1% CSM-level FDR (`q-value` <= 0.01).

 <center>{{< figure src="/images/content_images/applications/NuXL_visualize.png" >}}</center>